The History of the Rails & Trains

 In 1880, the Atlantic and Pacific Railroad built headquarters for paymaster David L. Gallup in a rural New Mexico area.
 Workers started using the phrase “going to Gallup” when they discussed picking up their paychecks.
 In 1881, when the town was established, Gallup was chosen as the name.

-Today, Gallup is part of BNSF’s Southern Transcon, a transcontinental route which runs from Chicago to Los Angeles.
+Gallup is part of BNSF’s Southern Transcon, a transcontinental route that runs from Chicago to Los Angeles.
 The Southern Transcon is an important route for intermodal trains.
-Intermodal freight containers are switched between different modes of transportation such as ships, trains and trucks on their journey from suppliers to consumers, carrying goods that we use every day such as clothes, electronics, and vehicles.
+Intermodal freight containers are switched between different modes of transportation such as ships, trains, and trucks on their journey from suppliers to consumers, carrying goods that we use every day such as clothes, electronics, and vehicles.
 On November 2, 2015, BNSF honored the city with its BNSF Railway Heritage Community Award for embracing their past, present, and future ties to freight rail.
 BNSF continues to support the community through grants as well.